schuchert/schuchert.github.io/_posts/2018-09-08-DryAndBlogging.md

 that got me to get back in to blogging.
 </aside>

+## Realization

-On a recent coaching gig I was reminded that it's common for people working in Java to now know how to create a project from scratch.
-I think this is an important skill because being stopped or slowed down from trying to practice like a [kata](https://schuchert.github.io/wikispaces/pages/SatirChangeModel.html) could be just enough to stop someone from giving it a try.
+On a recent coaching gig I was reminded that it's common for people working in Java to not know how to create a project from scratch.
+I think this is an important skill because being stopped or slowed down from trying to practice something like a [kata](https://schuchert.github.io/wikispaces/pages/SatirChangeModel.html) could be just enough to stop someone from giving it a try.

-I wrote [yet another example](https://schuchert.github.io/wikispaces/pages/java/project.from.scratch/using.gradle.html) of how to do that that is somewhat close to the environment the group works in.
+I wrote [yet another example](https://schuchert.github.io/wikispaces/pages/java/project.from.scratch/using.gradle.html) of how to do that using an approach that is somewhat close to the environment the group works in.

-As I was writing this, I though to myself that I'd like to be able to just grab the commands and run them.
+As I wrote this, I though I'd like to be able to just grab the commands and run them.
 Here's my thinking:
 1. I remember I've written something
 1. I can find it using google
-1. I find it
-1. But it's written with details I don't need.
+1. What I find is written with details I don't need.
+1. So it's a bit more work to use it later

-So I wanted a summary of the steps both for myself and for someone who basically gets it but might not remember the details.
+I want a summary of the steps both for myself and for someone who basically gets it but might not remember the details.

 If you have a look a [that example](https://schuchert.github.io/wikispaces/pages/java/project.from.scratch/using.gradle.html) I think you'll see that I've got a good first cut.
 I can copy the summary at the top, or I can go further into the details.

-I know that I update stuff and I don't like duplication.
-So I wondered how could I avoid (or at least) reduce duplication.
+I don't like duplication.
+So I wondered how could I avoid duplication, or at least reduce it, as I update the details of that example.

 Here were my givens:
 1. I'm using Jekyll for github pages
 1. I don't want to have to have the same material twice if I can avoid it
 1. It would be nice to have something I could use in other places
+1. I prefer using pure css

-What follows is a collection of some of the things I did to make this happen.
+What follows is a collection of some of the things I did to get close.

 ### Extract File